frjo/hugo-theme-zen/README.md

 A very popular base theme for Drupal is [Zen](https://www.drupal.org/project/zen) by [JohnAlbin](https://www.drupal.org/u/johnalbin).
 This is a port of that theme for [Hugo :: A fast and modern static website engine](https://gohugo.io/).

-The Zen grid system has been replaces with a modern CSS grid layout.
+This version uses a modern CSS grid layout.
+Recent versions of all the mayor browsers support it, see [Can I use css grid](http://caniuse.com/#search=grid).

+The [old branch](https://github.com/frjo/hugo-theme-zen/tree/old) has the original Zen grid system that uses floats and clearfixes like they did in the stone age.

 ## Features